qpython-android/qpython3/README.md

-# qpython3
+# QPython3
-QPython3 is a script engine that runs Python3 on android devices.
+The source code is being sorted out.